wp-plugins/spots/readme.txt

 * Development version and Alpha release.

 == Upgrade Notice ==

+= 1.3 =
+Improved support for WordPress 3.9.
+Removes some support for older versions of WP.

 = 1.2 =
 This version adds support for WordPress 3.9 and version 4 of tinyMCE.